 9. All customary paperwork, such as newspaper notices, Social Security and Veterans claims, death certificates, etc. This does not include the additional charges for those items made by the newspapers, or the fees for the certificates, which shall be charged at cost.

 10. FD will order certified copies of the death certificate on behalf of the family by U.S. mail.
 If requested to secure certified copies by some other means FD will charge $80 for doing so.
 There is a $15 charge to mail copies of death certificates by certified mail.

 11. Guest register book and fifty acknowledgement cards (memorial package), and Shiva/ritual candle, to be given to the family.

 13. On request, FD will furnish one or more limousines and drivers for a minimum of four hours.
 Minimum charges shall be $525 for one 6 passenger, $645 for an 8-10 passenger, and $725 for a 12-14 passenger limousine.
 Additional time shall be charged at $120 per hour or portion thereof.
-The time is measured from the time the limousine leaves the garage to the time it returns, but no more than one hour shall be charged for the round trip to and from the garage.
+Time is measured from the when the limousine leaves the garage to the time it returns, but no more than one hour shall be charged for the round trip to and from the garage.